Good Things (music festival): 2022

-The 2022 Good Things festival will be headlined by Bring Me the Horizon and Deftones.
-The festival marked the reunions of TISM, who performed their first shows since 2004 exclusive only to the festival, and Kisschasy, who played their 2005 album United Paper People in full, their first live shows since 2015.
+The 2022 Good Things festival was headlined by Bring Me the Horizon, Deftones, and NOFX.
+The festival marked the reunions of TISM, who performed their first shows since 2004, and Kisschasy, who played their 2005 album United Paper People in full, their first live shows since 2015.
 NOFX also played their 1994 album Punk in Drublic in full.
 The festival marked the debut Australian concerts of Electric Callboy, Nova Twins, and Blood Command.